featherless/digital-creative-history/README.md

 - the ability to toss the drawer into a full-screen mode in a natural manner,
 - support for mid-expansion and full-expansion.

-One thing I would have liked to improve is for content to detach momentarily as the rubber-banding is taking effect the content.
-This would provide a better hint to the: a toss to the top user for how to dismiss the content.

 <p align="center">↑ turned 25 :: Launched Google Maps iOS :: 2012 ↑</p>